R3Conclave/conclave-core-sdk/docs/docs/enclaves.md

-In Conclave, an enclave is a subclass of the [`Enclave`](api/com/r3/conclave/enclave/Enclave.html) class, combined with an embedded JVM and compiled into a native shared library (ending in .so), which is then itself bundled into the module JAR.
+In Conclave, an enclave is a subclass of the [`Enclave`](api/com/r3/conclave/enclave/Enclave.html) class, combined with an embedded JVM and compiled into a native shared library (ending in .so), which is then itself bundled into the module JAR<sup>\*</sup>.
 The host program then uses the [`EnclaveHost`](api/com/r3/conclave/host/EnclaveHost.html) class to load the enclave class.
+!!! note
+    <sup>\*</sup>Conclave compiles the enclave into a .so file because that's how the Intel SGX SDK expects the enclave to be built.
+    Conclave hides this detail during the build phase by wrapping this file inside a Jar artifact, and during execution phase automatically loads the .so file from the classpath.

 ## Local messaging and operating system access